 People with ADHD are often hypersensitive and can be overwhelmed when in high-stimulus environments.
 You might feel overwhelmed after a day at work or a day at home.
 You might need time after an activity to destress, to unwind or rejuvenate.
 But suppose when you get home your kids and your spouse want your attention.
 Your need to have time to yourself for a few minutes might be seen as selfishness.

 No matter how much you are interested in what someone else is saying or doing, you might become distracted.
 You might pay attention to the sun shining outside, the dust on the floor, the noise of the kids playing in the other room.
 You might want to hear every word but your mind keeps wandering.
 You are seen as selfish for not listening.

 People with ADHD are notoriously bad at remembering things.
 Our society says that a sign of caring is to remember birthdays and anniversaries.
 When such details become lost in the maze of your ADHD mind, it is seen as your not caring enough to remember.

 One of the less discussed characteristics of ADHD is hyperfocus – the intense level of concentration on something you find fascinating.
 During these times the rest of the world disappears.
 You forget all your other responsibilities and lose track of time.
 When others are counting on you during these periods of time, you are seen as selfish for ignoring their needs.

-While the characteristics of ADHD mimic the characteristics of selfishness.
+Some characteristics of ADHD mimic the traits of selfishness.
 The symptoms can make you seem as if you are concerned only with yourself, even when this isn’t true.
 Selfishness normally carries with it the intention that you care only for yourself – symptoms of ADHD do not.
 If you fear that those close to you feel you are being selfish, try to explain to them the reasons behind your behavior.